vypivshiy/scrape-schema/docs/schema.md

 ```

 # Config
-`Config` (inherited from `BaseConfig`) class contains configurations in `BaseSchema`.
+`Config` (inherited from `BaseSchemaConfig`) class contains configurations in `BaseSchema`.

-### Params
+### Variables
 - `config_parser: dict[Type[Any], dict[str, Any]]` - third-party parsers configurations.
-If you are using third party libraries and don't specify them -
-- the scheme throw `MarkupNotFoundError` exception in runtime.
+If you are using third party libraries and don't specify them - the scheme throw `MarkupNotFoundError` exception in runtime.

 ```python
 from selectolax.parser import HTMLParser